rflynn/imgmin/README.txt

 Problem

-Image can be compressed at different qualities.
+Images can be compressed at different qualities.
 Often, resampling can remove data from an image (thus decreasing its size) without noticable visual effects.
 Many online images are inadequately compressed; they contain more data than is necessary.
 This results in larger images, higher load time latency and higher